• Skip to main content

 Why is this drink called a Hugo Spritz?

-This drink recipe is rumored to have been created in 2005 by an Italian bartender named Roland Gruber as an alternative to the Aperol Spritz.
-It was originally called an Otto Spritz and featured lemon syrup instead of elderflower, but the lemon was soon dropped in favor of syrup made from the flowers of the elderberry bush, which is commonly found in the region.
+The lemon was soon dropped in favor of syrup made from the flowers of the elderberry bush, which is commonly found in the region.
 At that time, the name of the drink was also changed to Hugo (pronounced U-go) Spritz.

 Generally speaking, the concept of spritzes dates back to the 1800s in northeastern Italy near the Dolomites.
-This area of Italy was controlled by the Austro-Hungarians at that time, and they found Italian wines to be too strong so they added water (a "spritz" in German) to their drinks to lighten them up.
+This area of Italy was controlled by the Austro-Hungarians at that time, and they found Italian wines to be too strong.
+So, they added water (a "spritz" in German) to their drinks to lighten them up.

 What are aperitivo cocktails?

-An aperitivo, like a spritz cocktail, is typically a low-alcohol, pre-dinner drink that is very common in Italy (Think Italian happy hour).
+An aperitivo, like a spritz cocktail, is typically a low-alcohol, pre-dinner drink that is very common in Italy (think Italian happy hour).
 It's said to stimulate the appetite for dinner.
-Spritzes of all types - including Aperol and Limoncello - all follow a similar basic recipe: liqueur, Prosecco and sparkling water.
+Spritzes of all types — including Aperol and Limoncello — all follow a similar basic recipe: liqueur, Prosecco, and sparkling water.

 What is elderflower liqueur?

 Elderflower liqueur is made from the small, white flowers of the elderberry plant.
-These blossoms are often handpicked and the liqueur is made with no preservatives or stabilizers (which means it really should be used in about 6 months for best flavor).
+These blossoms are often handpicked, and the liqueur is made with no preservatives or stabilizers (which means it really should be used in about 6 months for best flavor).

 Note: Elderflower liqueur is NOT the same as elderflower syrup or elderflower cordial.
-The syrup and cordial are do not contain any alcohol, but both can be swapped for the liqueur in this recipe.
+The syrup and cordial do not contain any alcohol, but both can be swapped for the liqueur in this recipe.

 Don't worry about buying a whole bottle of liqueur just for this recipe.
 We have more than 14 elderflower drinks on our website for you to try!

-Hugo Spritz cocktail in an ice-filled wine glass garnished with lemon and mint.
+Hugo spritz cocktail in an ice-filled wine glass garnished with lemon and mint.

 ✔︎ Want a stronger drink?
 Add a shot of gin to this spritz recipe.
-We're fans of London dry gin but feel free to choose your favorite.
+We're fans of London dry gin, but feel free to choose your favorite.

 ✔︎ Don't have elderflower liqueur?
 Non-alcoholic elderflower cordial makes a great substitute.

-✔︎ Any dry sparkling wine, including Champagne, Cava and American sparkling wines, works well in this recipe.
-Avoid sparkling wines that are sweet, such as moscato.
+✔︎ Any dry sparkling wine, including Champagne, Cava, and American sparkling wines, works well in this recipe.
+Avoid sparkling wines that are sweet, such as Moscato.

 ✔︎ Other substitutions include fresh basil for mint and a lime wheel in place of the lemon.

-✔︎ The traditional way to serve this drink is in a large goblet or globe shaped wine glass with plenty of ice.
+✔︎ The traditional way to serve this drink is in a large goblet or globe-shaped wine glass with plenty of ice.

 More light and refreshing summer drinks